Deployment on Kubernetes

 Both must be valid YAML that will be merged as the Kestra configuration file.

-For example, to enable Kafka as the queue implementation and configure its bootstrap.servers
+Here is an example showing how to enable Kafka as the queue implementation and configure its bootstrap.servers

-property inside a secret:
+property using a secret:

 configuration: